zqubit/334f21/MidtermProject6/README.md

 #### State per block
 Since there is branching/forking in the blockchain, and the longest chain may change, you need to store one copy of **State** for each block.
 A copy of **State** for a block refers to the state after executing the block.
 We recommend using a HashMap-like storage, e.g., `HashMap<block hash, state>`.
 When you check transactions, you can get the corresponding state from it.
 When you update state, you do the update on a new state copy, and insert it.

-Another way to deal with forking is to implement a reverse state transition corresponding to a transction, say that the longest chain changes from A->B->C->D to A->B->E->F->G, you can perform reverse state transition on blocks D and C and a forward state transition from blocks E, F, G. You may use diagrams on page 9 and 13 on lecture slides as a reference(these diagrams are not comprehensive and may miss some functionalities depending on your implementation).
+Another way to deal with forking is to implement a reverse state transition corresponding to a transction, say that the longest chain changes from A->B->C->D to A->B->E->F->G, you can perform reverse state transition on blocks D and C and a forward state transition from blocks E, F, G.

 #### Note